 Many people go to Taiwan without any plan.
 Luckily, there are sites like Klook, Kkday and Viator that aggregate various activities and experiences and which you can book and confirm immediately.
-But it still pays to have a plan.
+It still pays to have a plan.
 Some questions you need to keep in mind:

 - Some entrance tickets are steep, how can I get a discount?

-- Is there a day-pass that packages key attractions to lower down cost?
+- Is there a day-pass or a packaged tour to lower down cost?

 - Where is the best shopping and night market locations?

 Not only will an itinerary allow you to lessen cost (e.g. booking in advance saves you a few dollars at Taipei 101), it also saves you an incredible amount of time.